 There are numerous types of Trusts out there, each designed to address different issues.
 With few exceptions, the type of Trust that I deal with is the Living Revocable Trust or what I call the "simple probate avoidance Trust".
-In my opinion, it addresses the needs of 90% of the people in the locale my office serves.
+In my opinion, it addresses the needs of 80-90% of the people in the locale my office serves.
 When drafted well, these types of Trusts do an excellent job of providing a plan for the management of one's business affairs while he/she is incapacitated, addressing all forms of business to be tended to at death and immediately thereafter (i.e., keeping taxes, insurance, utlities and maintenance current for a home, car, etc.), distributing assets to designated beneficiaries, holding assets until various beneficiaries reach a certain age, or ages, upon which they are to receive their inheritance, and much more.
-In short, this type of Trust insures that when you are unable to tend to your business (due to incapacity or death), someone hand-picked by you is doing it, and they are following rules, guidelines, wants and wishes already set in place by you, as opposed to a probate judge determining who will be in charge of your person or your estate and what rules that person will be playing by.
-And, these types of Trusts operate in a very efficient manner from both a time and cost perspective..., and they are private to the extent you choose to keep them private.
+In short, this type of Trust insures that when you are unable to tend to your business (due to incapacity or death), someone hand-picked by you is doing it, and they are following rules, guidelines, wants and wishes already set in place by you, as opposed to a probate judge determining who will be in charge of your person and/or your estate and what rules that person will be playing by.
+And, these types of Trusts operate in a very efficient manner from both a time, cost and 'headache' perspective..., and they are generally private to the extent you choose to keep them private.

 Stated differently, a Trust is a mechanism that, like a Will, can also be used to make it known exactly who is to get what of your assets at your death.
 Unlike a Will, however, a Trust is generally much more useful in that it enables you to put conditions on how certain assets are to be distributed at your death, and it provides a very specific plan as to how your assets are to be used to care for you, your spouse, and/or your children should you become disabled and unable to tend to your own business.
 In this sense, a Trust not only plays a critical role at your death, but it can also play a vital role in ensuring your and your family’s well-being while you’re alive, but incapacitated.
-As a parent, Trusts are very helpful when leaving money and assets to your minor children since the money is managed by a hand-picked Trustee for the benefit of the children and not distributed to the children until they have reached a certain age or met certain conditions.
+As a parent, Trusts are very helpful when leaving money and assets to your minor children since the money is managed by someone hand-picked by you and for the benefit of the children and not distributed to the children until they have reached a certain age or met certain conditions.
 And perhaps best of all, a Trust can allow for your estate to skip probate entirely!

 Not everyone needs a Living Revocable Trust.
 But, for reasons stated above, the Living Revocable Trust is, perhaps, the most popular estate planning tool of all.